kyle-pena-nlp/swagger-mcp/README.md

 ## Limitations

+- Cursor MCP integration is very early and limited.
+It does not like double quotes in the command line arguments.
+You probably still have to fully path to the command (`which swagger-mcp` to get the path).
-- If you find a Swagger API specification that is not supported, please file an issue.
+- If you find a Swagger API specification that is not supported and you can't do a workaround with any of the available parameters, please file an issue.
 We will add support for it as needed / requested.
+- We will not support automatic OAuth workflow execution.
+If the OAuth workflow ends in a bearer token, you must provide this bearer token as a command line argument.
 - We do not support Swagger/OpenAPI specifications spread across multiple files (i.e.; fragments, extensions, etc.).
 - We do not support path variable substitution in the base server URLs (but we *do* support path variable in the endpoint paths).
-- We do not support automatic OAuth workflow execution.
-If the OAuth workflow ends in a bearer token, you must provide this bearer token as a command line argument.
 - In general, we do not support all Swagger/OpenAPI features.
 The Swagger/OpenAPI standard is vast, and support for more obscure features will be added as needed / requested.
-- All endpoints are exposed as tools.
-When Cursor re-implements support for MCP resources, Swagger MCP will support resources as well.
+- When Cursor re-implements support for MCP resources, you will have the option to specify some endpoints as resources instead of tools.

 ## Command Line Options